 The Investigations Unit investigates allegations of improper or illegal activities by District employees, contractors or other entities doing business with the District.
 The OIG receives allegations of waste, fraud, and abuse from various sources, including by mail, email, walk-ins, referrals from other District departments and outside agencies, and through the OIG’s Fraud Hotline.
 The Investigations Unit also receives referrals from the two OIG audit units.
 The remaining workload consists of proactive projects designed to prevent waste, fraud, and abuse.

 The Deputy Inspector General, Investigations heads the Investigations Unit and is a direct report to the Inspector General.
-The Deputy Inspector General serves as the principal adviser to the Inspector General on investigative matters with responsibility for directing the staff assigned to the Investigations Unit, which is comprised of 1 Supervising Investigator, 3 Senior Investigators, 2 Investigators, 1 Investigative Assistant, and 1 Forensic Accountant.
+The Deputy Inspector General serves as the principal adviser to the Inspector General on investigative matters with responsibility for directing the staff assigned to the Investigations Unit, which is comprised of 2 Supervising Investigators, 7 Senior Investigators, 4 Investigators, 1 Investigative Assistant, 2 Forensic Accountants, and 1 Computer Forensic Investigator.

 The Investigations Unit conducts its investigations according to the Principles and Standards for Offices of Inspectors General.
 The Association of Inspectors General drafted these principles and standards based on the quality standards for Federal Inspectors General issued by the Council of the Inspectors General on Integrity and Efficiency.
 The principles and standards represent generally accepted principles, quality standards, and best practices applicable to federal, state, and local offices of Inspectors General.